cwchentw/lightweight-cms/content/sample/gone-with-the-wind/part-one/_index.md

 ---
-title: Part I of Gone with Wind
+title: Part I of Gone with the Wind
 author: Margaret Mitchell
 ---